josyb/recurse/README.md

 That's all.

-Note: I learned today that Christpher Felton has another [fine example](https://bitbucket.org/cfelton/examples/src/f3383e14f18a57852e17c10ee4cd316fbfafbf85/rfft/rfft.py?at=default) using recursion in MyHDL.
+Note: I learned today that [Christopher Felton](https://github.com/cfelton) has another [fine example](https://bitbucket.org/cfelton/examples/src/f3383e14f18a57852e17c10ee4cd316fbfafbf85/rfft/rfft.py?at=default) using recursion in MyHDL.
 Check it out too!
 It is a fully worked-out module so you have to dig into ```def fft_core():``` to find the little gem.